-- Increase frequency of sessions with supportive supervision from ASHA/NGO Mentor for sensitive issues like SRH, injuries and violence - Meaningful engagement of PEs and adolescents in the co-creation of digital resources with updated content for all themes and especially to enhance the acceptability and skills to handle issues like SRH, injuries and violence - Involvement of male health workers or Community Health Officers can help address the hesitancy of male adolescents in attending PE sessions.
-This inclusion may encourage their active participation and engagement
+- Increase frequency of sessions with supportive supervision from ASHA/NGO Mentor for sensitive issues like SRH, injuries and violence - Meaningful engagement of PEs and adolescents in the co-creation of digital resources with updated content to enhance the acceptability and skills to handle like SRH, injuries and violence issues - Involvement of male health workers or Community Health Officers can help address the hesitancy of male adolescents in attending PE sessions.
+This inclusion may encourage their active participation and engagement.